nextcloud/appstore/README.md

     git pull --rebase origin master

-Aftewards adjust the database schema by running the migrations:
+Aftewards adjust the database schema (if changed) by running the migrations:

     python3 manage.py migrate

+and install any dependencies (if changed):

+    pip3 install -r requirements.txt

 On production you will need to run the collectstatic command to copy updated assets into the target folders: